open-compass/opencompass/docs/en/advanced_guides/needleinahaystack_eval.md

 - `zh_tech.jsonl` - Technology
 - `zh_general.jsonl` - General

-These files are used to assess the LLM’s understanding in various specific fields.
+These files are used to evaluate the LLM's understanding capabilities in different specific areas.

 ### Evaluation Steps

 1. Download the dataset from [Skywork/ChineseDomainModelingEval](https://huggingface.co/datasets/Skywork/ChineseDomainModelingEval/tree/main).

 2. Place the downloaded files in `opencompass/data/CDME/`.
-The expected file structure in the `CDME` directory:
+The expected file structure in the `CDME` directory is as follows:

    ```
    opencompass/